Britain's Next Top Model series 3: Week 9

-The girls arrive in Rio and excitedly explore the luxurious villa they will be staying in.
+The top 4 contestants arrive in Rio and excitedly explore the luxurious villa they will be staying in.
 On a rare day off, the girls are driven to Ipanema to play Beach Volleyball with local guys and in the evening are joined for dinner by Lisa.
 Rebecca tearfully explains that she struggles with life as a single mother, so is upset when her closest ally in house, Stefanie, appears to be sniggering as she speaks.
 Stefanie is reprimanded by Lisa, but she refuses to apologise to Rebecca, stating she does not regret anything she has said or done.

-The next day, Paula introduces the girls to a famous Brazilian photographer for a carnival-inspired photo shoot, featuring some challenging and uncomfortable costumes.
+The next day, Paula introduces the contestants to a famous Brazilian photographer for a carnival-inspired photo shoot, featuring some challenging and uncomfortable costumes.
 Stefanie and Lauren both find the shoot hard-going, while Louise warms to the task and produces the strongest photo.

-The following day the girls have to learn a small piece of Portuguese dialogue for a casting with a Brazilian Soap opera, Calor Na Praia which translates as 'Hot on the Beach'.
+The following day the contestants have to learn a small piece of Portuguese dialogue for a casting with a Brazilian Soap opera, Calor Na Praia which translates as 'Hot on the Beach'.
 Each girl has to passionately kiss then slap the male actor in the scene.
 Lauren finds the task difficult, worried about her boyfriend at home, while Stefanie struggles to develop a convincing Brazilian accent.
-Rebecca wins the challenge and takes Louise on a boat cruise/picnic, while the other two girls have to sell iced tea on the beach.
+Rebecca wins the challenge and takes Louise on a boat cruise/picnic, while the other two contestants have to sell iced tea on the beach.
 In judging panel, Stefanie and Lauren end up in the bottom two.
-Lauren is told she needs to lose her self-consciousness and fully commit to all tasks, but is ultimately saved and takes her place in the final three.
-Stefanie reaches her third strike and is eliminated, much to the delight of the other remaining girls.
+Lauren is told she needs to lose her self-consciousness and fully commit to all tasks, but is ultimately saved and takes her place in the top three.
+Stefanie reaches her third strike and is eliminated.